hossein-no1/DanaAssistantService/README.md

     }
 ```

-For use in an Activity/Fragment or Composable function, attach and detach the `DanaService` like setting it up in the two sections above.
+For use in an Activity/Fragment or Composeable function, attach and detach the `DanaService` like you would set it up in the two sections above.

 # version 1.3.1
 ##### What's happened in this version?
-This commands was supported:
+These commands was supported:
 - add thirteen new command
 - add startup type for better performance